Creative Writing: Short Story Writing

 - Tutor: Claire Griffiths

-Short Story Writing is a supportive and inclusive course for people who think they have a story to tell but aren’t sure what that story might be or how to go about telling it!
-Over ten weeks, experienced tutor and published short story writer Dr Claire Griffiths will help you uncover the short story hiding inside of you and give you the tools to start transferring it from your imagination to the page.
+Short Story Writing Online is a supportive and inclusive course for people who think they have a story to tell but aren’t sure what that story might be or how to go about telling it!
+Over ten weeks, experienced creative writing lecturer and published short story writer Dr Claire Griffiths will help you uncover the short story hiding inside of you and give you the tools you need to start transferring it from your imagination to the page.

 By the end of this course you will have: